Anosov representations with Lipschitz limit set: Preliminaries

 Let $\G$ be a word-hyperbolic group with identity element $e$, fix a finite symmetric generating set $S_\G$.
 For $\g\in\G-\{e\}$ denote by $|\g|$ the least number of elements of $S_\G$ needed to write $\g$ as a word on $S,$ and define the induced distance $d_\G(\g,\eta)=|\g^{-1}\eta|.$ A geodesic segment on $\G$ is a sequence $\{\alpha_i\}_0^k$ of elements in $\G$ such that $d_\G(\alpha_i,\alpha_j)=|i-j|.$

-\begin{defi} A representation $\rho:\G\to\PGL_d(\K)$ is \emph{$\sroot_p$-Anosov}\footnote{In the language of Bochi-Potrie-S. \cite[Section 3.1]{BPS} a $\sroot_p$-Anosov representation is called \emph{$p$-dominated}.} if there exist positive constants $c,\mu$ such that for all $\g\in\G$ one has An $\sroot_1$-Anosov representation will be called \emph{projective Anosov}. \end{defi} The following result was proven in Bochi-Potrie-S. \cite{BPS} for $\K=\R$, the same arguments also give the result for any local field: \begin{prop}[{\cite[Lemma 2.5]{BPS}}] Let $\rho:\G\to\PGL_d(\K)$ be a projective Anosov representation.
+\begin{defi} A representation $\rho:\G\to\PGL_d(\K)$ is \emph{$\sroot_p$-Anosov}\footnote{In the language of Bochi-Potrie-S. \cite[Section 3.1]{BPS} a $\sroot_p$-Anosov representation is called \emph{$p$-dominated}.
+It was proven by Kapovich-Leeb-Porti \cite{KLP1} that if a group $\G$ admits an Anosov representation, it is necessarily word hyperbolic.
+See also Bochi-Potrie-S. \cite{BPS} for a different approach.} if there exist positive constants $c,\mu$, the \emph{$\sroot_p$-Anosov constants of $\rho$}, such that for all $\g\in\G$ one has An $\sroot_1$-Anosov representation will be called \emph{projective Anosov}. \end{defi} The following result was proven in Bochi-Potrie-S. \cite{BPS} for $\K=\R$, the same arguments also give the result for any local field: \begin{prop}[{\cite[Lemma 2.5]{BPS}}] Let $\rho:\G\to\PGL_d(\K)$ be a projective Anosov representation.
 Then there exists $\eta_\rho>0$ and $L\in\N$ such that for every geodesic segment $\{\alpha_i\}_0^k$ in $\G$ through $e$ with $|\alpha_0|,|\alpha_k|\geq L$ one has

 \end{prop}

 Proposition \ref{weakmorselemma} is a key ingredient in the construction of boundary maps: \begin{prop}[{\cite[Lemma 4.9]{BPS}}] Let $\rho:\G\to\PGL_d(\K)$ be projective Anosov and $(\alpha_i)_0^\infty\subset\G$ a geodesic ray based at the identity converging to $x\in\bord\G$ then